Erdogan's new central bank chief gives hope for Turkey's economic recovery - ExBulletin

 Erdogan’s new central bank chief gives hope for Turkey’s economic recovery

-ANKARA Turkish President Recep Tayyip Erdogan on Friday named a former US-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could pivot from its unusual economic policies which many blame for aggravating a cost of living crisis.
+ANKARA, Türkiye — Turkish President Recep Tayyip Erdogan on Friday named a former US-based bank executive to head the central bank, sending the strongest signal yet that the newly re-elected leader could abandon his unusual economic policies that many blame aggravate a cost of living crisis.

-Hafize Gaye Erkan, 41, was educated at Princeton and will become the first woman to head Turkey’s central bank.
-She briefly served in 2021 as co-chief executive of First Republic Bank, which last month became the second largest US bank to fail as its wealthy clients withdrew their cash during the wider industry turmoil.

 His appointment follows the appointment last week of Mehmet Simsek, an internationally renowned former banker, as Treasury and Finance Minister.
 He was a former deputy finance minister under Erdogan and returned after a five-year hiatus from politics.